plotly/plotly.py/doc/python/box-plots.md

 ## Box plot with go.Box

-If Plotly Express does not provide a good starting point, it is also possible to use the more generic `go.Box` function from `plotly.graph_objects`.
+If Plotly Express does not provide a good starting point, it is also possible to use [the more generic `go.Box` class from `plotly.graph_objects`](/python/graph-objects/).
 All available options for `go.Box` are described in the reference page https://plotly.com/python/reference/#box.

 ### Basic Box Plot